kerokero5150/SCSIRIDER/README.md

 Check out the [assembly instructions](Assembly/README.md) when you're ready to get started.

+## Supported Macs

+Macintosh SE, SE/30, Classic, Classic2 *It may work for IIcx and IIci, but it has not been verified yet.

 ## Gerber files

 You can use it by compressing "ER_R1.2_GERBER" and uploading it to JLCPCB as it is.